Dickson Nwakaeme: KuPS

 Nwakaeme played for the Finnish premier division team KuPS from 2009 to 2010.
 He made a big impact in his first match with KuPS, helping his team to a 3–0 victory over rivals RoPS Rovaniemi.
 He scored a goal and was voted player of the match at Magnum Areena.
-After KuPS Kuopio's defeat of FC Inter Turku, FC Inter manager Job Dragtsma claimed that Nwakaeme was the best striker he had ever seen in the Veikkausliiga.
+After KuPS' defeat of FC Inter Turku, FC Inter manager Job Dragtsma claimed that Nwakaeme was the best striker he had ever seen in the Veikkausliiga.

 Aalborg BK

 Nwakaeme was loaned from Oulun Pallo to Aalborg BK from 1 September 2010 to 31 December 2010.
 He played seven matches and scored one goal.

 SLNA

 In April 2012, Nwakaeme signed a five-month contract with Vietnamese League champions SLNA.
 He scored on his debut for SLNA, coming off the bench in the second half to score a 93rd-minute equalizer against Sai Gon Xuan Thanh in the 14th round of matches in the Super League.
 The game ended 2–2 and preserved SLNA's unbeaten start to the league.
 Nwakaeme refused to extend his contract with SLNA.